-Top 5 Common Misconceptions about Slate
+Top 5 Common Misconceptions About Slate

-A homeowner’s most common gut-reaction when it comes to slate is thinking that this stone is too expensive for their budget.
-On the contrary, slate can be affordable, with a range of options to meet most budget requirements.
+A homeowner’s most common gut-reaction when it comes to using slate is thinking that this stone is too expensive for their budget.
+On the contrary, slate can be affordable, with a range of options available to meet most budget requirements.

-With the recent entry of Chinese and Spanish slates into the British market, it is often possible to achieve the desired aesthetic at a fraction of the price; only a trained-eye could discern between Burlington Blue Grey, and Spanish Kentdale Ultra.
-Cost-effective alternatives mean that everyone can enjoy this beautiful stone, without breaking the bank!
+With the recent entry of Chinese and Spanish slates into the British market, it is often possible to achieve the desired aesthetic at a fraction of the price; only a trained eye could discern between Burlington Blue Grey, and Spanish Kentdale Ultra.
+Cost-effective alternatives mean that everyone can enjoy this beautiful stone without breaking the bank!

 Additionally, because slate often proves to be more durable than other materials, this cost is often justified by greater longevity, and thus greater intervals between replacement.

-Misconception #3: Slate Cracks Easily
+3. Slate Cracks Easily

-Misconception #4: Slate is High-Maintenance
+4. Slate is High-Maintenance

 As a natural stone, there is a degree of maintenance required to keep your slate looking its best.
-When treated with the proper finishing, and sealed correctly, it will not deteriorate over time.
-We stock a range of sealants and cleaning products, and will happily offer advice to help you take care of your slate.
+When treated with the proper finishing and sealed correctly, it will not deteriorate over time.
+We stock a range of sealants and cleaning products and will happily offer advice to help you take care of your slate.

-Misconception #5: Slate is Too Cold in Winter
+5. Slate is Too Cold in Winter